-Since the UK went into lockdown on 23 March, the UK government has advised that we should stay at home as much as possible and avoid all non-essential travel.
+Since the UK went into lockdown on 23 March, the UK government has advised people should stay home as much as possible and avoid all non-essential travel.
 However, for some people, travelling abroad is necessary.
-But is it safe to fly?
-And what precautions can you take to protect yourself from contracting coronavirus while on a plane?
+But is it safe to travel?
+And what precautions can you take to protect yourself from contracting coronavirus while flying on a plane?

-We spoke to Dr Shawn Nasseri, renowned Harvard-educated, Mayo Clinic-trained ear, nose and throat doctor (ENT), who shared his thoughts on how safe it is to fly in the current climate and his guidelines for safer travel.
+We speak to Dr Shawn Nasseri, renowned Harvard educated, Mayo Clinic trained ear, nose and throat doctor (ENT), to share his thoughts on how safe flying is during coronavirus and his guidelines for safer travel.

-Spacing out passengers on buses, trains, and other forms of public transportation with much more frequent cleaning regimens, also helps substantially.
+Spacing out passengers on buses, trains, and other forms of public transportation with much more frequent cleaning regimens also help substantially.

 How does coronavirus spread on an airplane?

 The World Health Organisation defines contact with an infected person as being seated within two rows of one another.
-What's more, on long-haul flights, passengers are more likely to get up and move around in the cabin to stretch their legs, go to the toilet or reach for the overhead cabin.
+What's more, on long haul flights, passengers are more likely to get up and move around in the cabin to stretch their legs, go to the bathroom or reach for the overhead cabin.

 Where is the safest place to sit on an airplane?

-The window seat is the safest as you can better avoid passengers and flight crew walking up and down the aisle.
+The window seat is the safest seat as you can better avoid passengers and flight crew walking up and down the isle.
 Many airlines are taking precautions and not filling every seat, or not filling the middle seat so there is space between passengers, which is helpful.

-A 2018 study found that most passengers left their seat at some point during a medium-haul flight.
+A 2018 study found that most passengers left their seat at some point on medium-haul flights.
 However, of those passengers sitting in a window seat, only 43 per cent moved around as opposed to 80 per cent of people seated on the aisle.

 A window seat may lower your risk of coming into contact with an infected person as the study found window seat passengers had 12 contacts on average, compared to the 58 and 64 respective contacts for middle and aisle seats.